pinskylab/laboratory/EecSeq/README.md

 [Extract
 DNA](https://pinskylab.github.io/laboratory/protocols/dna_extraction_ali.nb.html)

+  - Takes 22 hours with a 16 hour overnight lysis step.
   - **elute DNA into 35ul water or Tris-HCl and continue immediately to next step.
 Do not use an EDTA containing solution like TE to elute.**